-2020 2019 Amount Percent Pretax Amount Incom Amount Percent Preta Incom Provision at statutory rate Effect of tax-exempt income Nondeductible interest expense Bank Owned Life Insurance Other \$ 1,120 (200) (58) 11 21.0 (3.7) (1.1) 0.2 0.0 % \$ 845 (236) 16 (59) 52 21.0 (5.9) 0.4 (1.5) 1.3 % Actual Tax Expense and Effective Rate \$ 876 16.4 % \$ 618 12.6 %
+2021 2020 Amount Percent of Pretax Income Amount Percent of Pretax Income Provision at statutory rate Effect of tax-exempt income Nondeductible interest expense Bank Owned Life Insurance Other \$ 1,055 (222) 8 (71) 2 21.0 (4.4) 0.2 (1.4) 0.0 % \$ 1,120 (200) 11 (58) 3 21.0 (3.7) 0.2 (1.1) 0.0 % Actual Tax Expense and Effective Rate \$ 772 15.4 % \$ 876 16.4 %

 The Company prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Benefits from tax positions should be recognized in the financial statements only when it is more likely than not that the tax position will be sustained upon examination by the appropriate taxing authority that would have full knowledge of all relevant information.
 A tax position that meets the more-likely-than-not recognition threshold is measured at the largest amount of benefit that is greater than 50 percent likely of being realized upon ultimate settlement.
 Tax positions that previously failed to meet the more-likely-than-not recognition threshold should be recognized in the first subsequent financial reporting period in which that threshold is met.
-Previously recognized tax positions that no longer meet the more-likely-than-not recognition threshold should be derecognized in the first subsequent financial reporting period in which that threshold is no longer met.
+Previously recognized in the first subsequent financial reporting period in which that threshold is no longer met.

 There is currently no liability for uncertain tax positions and no known unrecognized tax benefits.
 The Company recognizes, when applicable, interest and penalties related to unrecognized tax benefits in the provision for income taxes in the consolidated statements of income.
-With few exceptions, the Company is no longer subject to U.S. federal or state income tax examinations by tax authorities for years before 2017.
+With few exceptions, the Company is no longer subject to U.S. federal or state income tax examinations by tax authorities for years before 2018.